cgeo/cgeo/README.md

 ### Android Studio (or IntelliJ IDEA)
 - Install Android Studio from https://developer.android.com/sdk/index.html
 - On first start, choose to clone a project from version control, and choose github afterwards.
 Supply your credentials.
 - Android Studio should detect that gradle is used for building cgeo.
 If it complains that this is not a gradle project, then close the project.
-Choose "Import project" and select the `build.gradle` or `gradle.settings` in the root directory of the git repository.
+Choose "Import project" and select the `build.gradle` or `settings.gradle` in the root directory of the git repository.

 ## Build